AI Revolutionizing Radiology: ChatGPT’s Potential in Patient Triage and Clinical Decision-Making

 The Race of the LLMs: GPT-3.5 vs GPT-4

-- Both GPT-3.5 and GPT-4 performed well with OE formats, averaging a score of 1.83 out of 2 for breast cancer prompts.
+So, what exactly happened when both LLMs were tested?
+Here’s a quick rundown of the scores:- Both GPT-3.5 and GPT-4 performed well with OE formats, averaging a score of 1.83 out of 2 for breast cancer prompts.

 - GPT-3.5 achieved an average SATA percentage correct of 88.9%, while GPT-4’s average was 98.4%.